 All program income generated as a result of awarded funds must be used for approved project-related activities.
-The program income alternative applied to the award(s) under the program will be the addition/additive alternative.
+Any program income earned by the recipient must be used under the addition/additive alternative.
 You can find post-award requirements for program income at 45 CFR § 75.307.